Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 Greek Orthodox funerals in Australia: rites, customs and what to expect

-The Greek-Australian community is one of the largest diaspora populations in the world, concentrated in Melbourne and Sydney.
+Few cities outside Greece have larger Greek-diaspora populations than Melbourne and Sydney.
 Greek Orthodox funerals follow a tradition that has changed very little over centuries.
 The rites are formal, deeply liturgical, and follow a sequence that begins at the moment of death and continues through memorial services held for years afterwards.

 From death to burial